Waimea-RDNicholls/300DTD_Assessment/docs/Development.md

 new messages, and only display the number of un-viewed messages.
 So, I believe this should be a good compromise.
 ![Alt text](images/msgalert.png)

-> Replace this text with any user feedback / comments

-Replace this text with notes describing how you acted upon the user feedback: made changes to design, etc.